chanzer0/NBA-TopShot-Chrome-Extension/README.md

 # NBA Top Shot Chrome Extension

 Packaged in this github repository is a tool for NBA Top Shot that will sort listing prices ascending, instead of by serial number.
 This allows you to find undervalued serial numbers.
-Additionally, a price monitor is included to allow you to monitor the price of different marketplace listings, being notified when low prices become available.
-This will allow you to snipe those cheap moments before anyone else!

 If you find value in this extension, the most valuable thing you can do for me is to [leave me an "issue"](https://github.com/chanzer0/NBA-TopShot-Chrome-Extension/issues) that praises my tools and explains how they've helped you.
 If you are still feel inclined to give me monetary reimbursement — gift me a moment.
 You can do this buy clicking your moment and gifting them to ["chanZERO"](https://www.nbatopshot.com/user/@chanZERO).